doctorfree/Asciiville/README.md

 		or ~/Music/
 	-S indicates display ASCIImatics splash animation
 	-V 'show' displays an ascii art slide show
-		'show' can be Art, Doctorwhen, Dragonflies, Fractals, Lyap, Mixed, Owls, Space, or Waterfalls
+		'show' can be one of 'Art', 'Doctorwhen', 'Dragonflies', 'Fractals', 'Friends', 'Iterated', 'Lyapunov', 'Nature',
+			'Owls', 'Space', 'Wallpapers', or 'Waterfalls'
 	-Z indicates do not play audio during slideshow/animation

 General options: